jd-code76/provinent-scripture-study/README.md

 ## Usage

 ### Basic Navigation
-- Use Prev/Next arrow buttons to navigate passages
+- Use Prev/Next arrow buttons to navigate passages (hidden on mobile for cleaner UI)
 - Use "Random Passage" to study from any canon passage of Holy Scripture
 - Select specific books/chapters from dropdown menus
 - Select a narrator and play audio for any chapter of the Bible in the BSB or KJV translations

-### Data Management
-- Export/import your highlights and notes via JSON files
-- Export notes as Markdown or plain text
-- Clear cache or perform complete reset in settings
+- Press F1 to view or change keyboard shortcuts

 ## Browser Support